mdeclerk/EmbeddedSlotMachine/README.md

 ### Real hardware

 Put iso image on a USB stick or other bootable medium.
-Hardware must have UEFI (no BIOS supported) as UEFI allows a framebuffer console using GOP/simpledrm w/o any specific graphics driver in the kernel.
+Hardware must have UEFI (no BIOS supported) as it allows a framebuffer console using GOP/simpledrm w/o the need of a specific graphics driver in the kernel.

 ## Project overview